matheusbraun/braun-extension-pack/README.md

 To install just a few extensions, you need to edit the [package.json](package.json) removing the unwanted extensions from `extensionPack` and after that just follow the steps below to install it locally.

-## Hot to develop and install it locally
+## How to develop and install it locally

 - Clone the repository